piotrcurious/variable_bore_engine/README.md

 a mix of freevalve with variable bore engine
 Created by BingAI

-Actually other methods of varying the valve lift can be used, f.e. the hydraulic multiplayer as in fiat Twinair engines .
+Actually other methods of varying the valve lift can be used, f.e. the hydraulic multiplier as in fiat Twinair engines .

 Besides properties described below, variable bore and stroke engine can use various types of fuel, combining low and high octane fuels.